David Bridie: Life and career

 In late 1989 Helen Mountfort joined Not Drowning, Waving after having provided cello on a track on Tabaran.
 Bridie, with bandmates Bradley and Mountfort formed an acoustic strings-based side project, My Friend the Chocolate Cake, as a chamber pop group.
 Other founders were Andrew Caswell on mandolin, Hope Csutoros on violin and Andrew Richardson on guitar.
 They released a self-titled album in 1991 with Bridie co-producing alongside Mountfort, Carswell and Cole.
 Also in that year Not Drowning, Waving provided the soundtrack for comedy-drama film, Proof.
 Bridie and Mountfort worked with Jen Anderson on violin (ex-the Black Sorrows) and members of Hunters & Collectors' horn section on a feature film, Hammers Over the Anvil (1993), which was issued in the following year as a soundtrack album, Hammers, credited to Not Drowning, Waving.
-That group had released their sixth and last studio album, Circus, in 1993 and disbanded by the end of the year.
+The group released their sixth and last studio album, Circus, in 1993 and disbanded by the end of the year.

 AllMusic's Australian-based music journalist, Ed Nimmervoll, observed that Bridie and Phillips' early work, "sparked the duo's enthusiasm for the sort of free-form ambient soundscapes that would become the basis of their sound as the group Not Drowning Waving and lay the seeds for their interest in film music."
 Fellow Australian music historian, Ian McFarlane, noticed the influences of Brian Eno and David Byrne on the pair, but "[they] were not averse to incorporating African and other Third World rhythms into their muse.
 Likewise, they placed an emphasis on natural acoustic and atmospheric dynamics rather than an electronic approach."